ritvikindupuri/Falcon-Intelligence/README.md

 - Language: TypeScript
 - Components: React Markdown for high-fidelity forensic reporting

-### Core Utilities
-- Authentication: Secure OAuth2 flow for CrowdStrike Cloud
-- State Management: React Hooks (useRef/useEffect/useState) for real-time telemetry updates

 ---

-## THE NEURAL CORE (How it Works)
+## THE COGNITIVE CORE (How it Works)

 Aether utilizes Gemini 3 Pro with a specific 32k Token Thinking Budget.
 This allows the AI to "reason" through thousands of lines of JSON telemetry.

 1. Ingestion: Receives raw JSON from CrowdStrike Falcon.
-2. Reasoning: The model enters a "Thinking" state, identifying patterns like obfuscated PowerShell or abnormal WMI calls.
+2. Reasoning: The model enters a "Cognitive State," identifying patterns like obfuscated PowerShell or abnormal WMI calls.
 3. Action: If information is missing, the agent autonomously decides which Falcon API tool to call next.
 4. Synthesis: Outputs a human-readable "Strategic Intelligence" report with actionable recommendations.